PeterO2309/Basic-HTML-CSS-website/README.md

 - Use bootstrap pagination
 - Use bootstrap badges for the ‘new’ badge

 Fonts
-You are also required to choose two open source google fonts to implement on the webpages.
+-You are also required to choose two open source google fonts to implement on the webpages.
 One font should be used for body text and one font should be used for headings.
 Choose fonts which suit the content of the website.
 Choose fonts that are suitably different so that the headings stand out.
 Ensure that the body text font is easy to read